caspark/factorio-a11y/README.md

 ### New Features

 * Have a way to mine everything in range quickly (for clearing trees)
-* Have a way to lay belt (assuming belt is in hand) from first to last click (assuming it's in a row).
-Maybe show a cross of visual lines as a guide to help line up tiles?
-Will probably need to check that each tile can be built before starting, and if we fail to build anything then stop building and print an error.
-Similar to https://mods.factorio.com/mod/replicating-belts
 * Repairing items, using repair packs (ideally it should take some time to repair something, like in the base game)
 * Allow aliasing virtual items when crafting or grabbing?
 E.g. "craft/grab electric"